 Please remember that the above gives an accurate value in 100g for high phosphorus foods in your diet.
 For example 100g of Nuts, pecans contains 277 mg of phosphorus.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the phosphorus nutritional content.

 The food with the highest phosphorus content per typical serving is Nuts, pecans which contains 301.93 mg in 1 cup, chopped (or 109 g).
-The precentage of the recommended daily value for this serving is 30 %.
+The percentage of the recommended daily value for this serving is 30 %.
 For this serving the Calories content is 753.19 kcal, the Protein content is 10 g, the Fat content is 78.45 g and the Carbohydrate content is 15.11 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing phosphorus which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of phosphorus rich foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in phosphorus.